Time off work - holiday entitlement

 It depends on the reason why you haven't used up your full holiday allowance.
 Next we explain a few different situations and what to do.

-• You just never got round to it - unfortunately that's bad luck unless you have the right to carry over holiday.
+- you just never got round to it - unfortunately that's bad luck unless you have the right to carry over holiday.
 Check your contract for details.

-• There’s a sudden rush of extra work to do - talk to your employer and see if they will allow you to carry some or all of your remaining leave over into the next leave year.
+- there’s a sudden rush of extra work to do - talk to your employer and see if they will allow you to carry some or all of your remaining leave over into the next leave year.

-• You are off sick - you may entitled to carry over up to 20 days of unused statutory holiday into the next leave year.
+- you are off sick - you may entitled to carry over up to 20 days of unused statutory holiday into the next leave year.

-• You leave your job or are dismissed - you are entitled to pay instead of the holiday you have missed so far (you may hear this called ‘pay in lieu’).
+- you leave your job or are dismissed - you are entitled to pay instead of the holiday you have missed so far (you may hear this called ‘pay in lieu’).
 For example, if you have worked half a year and not yet taken any holiday, you will be entitled to at least 2 weeks extra pay.